devskale/offpunk/README.md

 ## RC files

-You can use an RC file to automatically run any sequence of valid AV-98 commands upon start up.
+You can use an RC file to automatically run any sequence of valid Offpunk commands upon start up.
 This can be used to make settings controlled with the `set` or `handler` commanders persistent.
-You can also put a `go` command in your RC file to visit a "homepage" automatically on startup, or to pre-prepare a `tour` of your favourite Gemini sites.
+You can also put a `go` command in your RC file to visit a "homepage" automatically on startup, or to pre-prepare a `tour` of your favourite Gemini sites or `offline` to go offline by default.

-The RC file should be called `av98rc`.
-AV-98 will look for it first in `~/.av98/` and second in `~/.config/av98/`.
-Note that either directory might already exist even if you haven't created it manually, as AV-98 will, if necessary, create the directory itself the first time you save a bookmark (the bookmark file is saved in the same location).
-AV-98 will create `~/.config/av98` only if `~/.config/` already exists on your system, otherwise it will create `~/.av98/`.
+The RC file should be called `offpunkrc`.
+Offpunk will look for it first in `~/.offpunk/` and second in `~/.config/offpunk/`.
+Note that either directory might already exist even if you haven't created it manually, as Offpunk will, if necessary, create the directory itself the first time you save a bookmark (the bookmark file is saved in the same location).
+Offpunk will create `~/.config/offpunk` only if `~/.config/` already exists on your system, otherwise it will create `~/.offpunk/`.